davejacobs/mint/README.md

 Templates should be in a directory named templates.
 Inside this directory, there should be a subdirectory for each template:

-- ${MINT_PATH}/templates/normal/style.css
+- ${MINT\_PATH}/templates/normal/style.css
-- ${MINT_PATH}/templates/normal/layout.haml
+- ${MINT\_PATH}/templates/normal/layout.haml

 Normally a style will go best with its layout complement.
 However, layouts and styles can be mixed and matched at your discretion.
-This is especially true where you are not using stylesheets to format specific DOM IDs or classes you're expecting to find in your layout.
+This is especially true where you are primarily customizing universal DOM elements instead of targeting specific DOM IDs or classes you're expecting to find in your layout.
 (In other words, this works best when your stylesheet focuses on modifying typography and not page layout.)

 V. The `mint` command
 ---------------------